GazzaJ/CI-MS4-RefereE-pay/TESTING.md

 | Profile | `profile/` | N/A | N/A | Redirected to login | **PASS** |

 #### **Secure Usage**
 The functionality of RefereE-Pay is deliberately compartmentalised by a users role and the permissions granted to those roles restrict what each role can achieve.
-This section describes the testing which has been performed to validate this compartemtalisation.
+This section describes the testing which has been performed to validate this compartmentalisation.

 ##### **General users**
 |   Test | Purpose         | Desired Result | Actual Result | Chrome v 89.0.4389.82 | Firefox v 84.0 (64-bit) |